bazelbuild/proposals/designs/2022-08-03-platforms-on-targets.md

 ---
 created: 2022-08-03
-last updated: 2022-08-11
+last updated: 2022-11-16
-status: Under Review
+status: Dropped
 reviewers: @gregestren
 title: Platforms on Targets
 authors: katre
 discussion thread: https://groups.google.com/g/bazel-dev/c/QK7CI__ReDM
 ---

+**Note**: This proposal is unable to satisfy all users and rules, and so is dropped.

 # Background